mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "These are dark times indeed.
 We need more selfless heroes like Liffa here who transcend the law for the greater good of the world."

-"Surely the untouchable senator would make for a better hero."
+"Surely the untouchable fidelant would make for a better hero."

 *Untouchable?*